2016 Wood Badge Course - N2-72-16

 What is Wood Badge?

-Simply stated, Wood Badge is advanced leadership training.
+Simply stated, Wood Badge is advanced leadership training for adult scout leaders (age 18+).

 Baden-Powell took the first steps in training Scouting's adult leaders by organizing a series of lectures.
 The first Wood Badge training was held in 1919 at Gilwell Park, near London.
 Since then, Wood Badge has continued to evolve to meet Scouting's needs.
 Wood Badge focuses on preparing adults to deliver the mission of Scouting.
 As a result of attending Wood Badge training you will: